Portuguese capitalises on confusion to score with five minutes remaining...

 Crunch time | Gareth Bale slides in on Manchester United midfielder Darren Fletcher

-United were the first to have a serious effort on goal, Nani somehow conjuring a stabbed effort towards the far corner of the net from the right of the box, but Gomes was in the perfect place to snatch the ball out of the air.
+United were the first to have a serious effort on goal in the second half, Nani somehow conjuring a stabbed effort towards the far corner of the net from the right of the box, but Gomes was in the perfect place to snatch the ball out of the air.
 Spurs tried to hit back at the other end, but first Jenas’ touch deserted him on the edge of the box and then Bale followed suit.

 Bale almost made amends for that when a stunning burst of pace took him away from the United midfield and beyond the last line of defence, but faced with a shot on his weaker right side, he pulled a low effort across the face of Van der Sar’s goal.